gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-07-01-quick-recap.markdown

 Already, we've built something that looks like a website and actually works!
 Hopefully you're starting to feel ready to build systems of your own!

 Let's not get complacent, though...
 There's still plenty we haven't covered!
+First up - all apps need to do some form of logging...